-Growing Jalapenos in a Pot
+Growing Jalapeños in a Pot

-This popular chili pepper originating from Mexico, is a perfect option for your container garden.
-Throughout the context of this jalapeno growing guide, you'll find crucial information on basic necessities, planting, watering, fertilizing and harvesting your container grown chili plant.
-This summer, it's time to turn that wasted patio space into a productive Jalapeno outlet!
-Learn all there is to know about growing Jalapenos in a pot.
+This popular chili pepper originating from Mexico is a perfect option for your container garden.
+Throughout the context of this jalapeño growing guide, you'll find crucial information on basic necessities, planting, watering, fertilizing, and harvesting your container grown chili plant.
+This summer, it's time to turn that wasted patio space into a productive jalapeño outlet!
+Learn all there is to know about growing jalapeño in a pot.

-- Soil and Fertilizer - Jalapenos are heavy feeders, so get off to the right start and select a premium potting soil and all purpose fertilizer.
+- Soil and Fertilizer: Jalapeños are heavy feeders.
+So get off to the right start, and select a premium potting soil and all-purpose fertilizer.
 The ideal potting soil will be organic, high in initial nutrition, and have good drainage qualities.
 The selected fertilizer should also be organic and have a NPK of 10-10-10.
 This will ensure that your plants receive proper nutrition after they've used up the available nutrients in the soil.

-How to Grow Jalapenos From Seed -
+How to Grow Jalapeños From Seed

-Of course, you could always make a trip to your local nursery and pick up a couple of young jalapeno plants, but where's the self satisfaction in that?
-Here's how to start your jalapeno garden from scratch:
+Of course, you could always make a trip to your local nursery and pick up a couple of young jalapeño plants, but where's the self satisfaction in that?
+Here's how to start your jalapeño garden from scratch,

-- Depending on how many jalapeno plants you wish to grow, locate and prepare the correct number of corresponding containers.
-For starting jalapeno seeds, these containers can be as simple as 20 ounce colored soda bottles cut in half with a drainage hole drilled into the bottom.
+- Depending on how many jalapeño plants you wish to grow, locate and prepare the correct number of corresponding containers.
+For starting jalapeño seeds, these containers can be as simple as 20 ounce colored soda bottles cut in half with a drainage hole drilled into the bottom.

 - Fill the containers with your potting soil and water thoroughly, allowing excess water to drain away.

-- Cover the seeds with soil and place in a warm location (75-80F) with relatively low light.
-Keep the soil evenly moist and the jalapeno seeds should germinate in 14–21 days.
+- Cover the seeds with soil and place in a warm location (75–80°F) with relatively low light.
+Keep the soil evenly moist, and the jalapeño seeds should germinate in 14–21 days.

 If you find that your soil is drying out too quickly, drape a piece of plastic wrap loosely over the top of each container.
 This will act as a humidity dome that stabilizes the climate by increasing moisture levels.
 Seeds will germinate quicker and more successfully using this method.
-A store bought seedling tray also works very well.
+A store-bought seedling tray also works very well.